 Paul Naughton Associate Professor of Management at the Peter J. Tobin College of Business, St. John’s University in New York City.
 He has served as a faculty member of Georgetown University, Duke University, and Washington University in St. Louis and has almost two decades of experience as an Army officer.
 In his award-winning research, he examines the decisions and actions that organizational leaders take within complex and dynamic business environments to optimize performance along a variety of key performance objectives.
 He has extensive experience consulting with multi-national corporations on issues of leadership, performance management, organizational design, and organizational change.
-He holds a Master in Public Policy degree from Harvard University and a PhD in Management from Duke University.
+He holds a Master's Degree in Public Policy from Harvard University and a PhD in Management from Duke University.

 Leveraging her experience finance, manufacturing, and engineering sectors, Diana brings domestic and international best practices to the Bulls Run Group.
 As a Product Analyst at an international manufacturing company, Diana was able to review holistically the entire process for product development and reduced faulty materials throughout the supply chain.
 As a Senior Analyst for a global financial firm, Diana conducted research on multiple market segments, performed data analysis, and quality control on multiple projects.
 Diana is a native Brazilian Portuguese speaker, also possessing an advanced proficiency in Spanish.
 Diana has a B.S. in Electrical Engineering and a graduate certificate in Business Management and Strategy.
 She is currently pursuing a graduate certificate in Big Data & Analytics.